 Changes in your mind

-During puberty, there are not just changes happening to your body — there are also changes taking place in your mind.
+During puberty, changes don’t happen only to your body — changes happen in your mind, too.

 - You are able to understand more complex matters.